Title Bond - Bonded Title

 Please Click Here

 for our current hours and updated information on receiving a Bonded Title during COVID-19.

 Original Bond Via Email - No Credit Check Required

 Serving Dallas, Fort Worth, Carrollton, Arlington, Austin, El Paso, Houston, San Antonio, Irving, Plano, Grand Prairie and throughout Texas

-Have your title bond priority mailed to you for FREE!
-Our experience and large volume allows us to pass the savings of the lowest prices and free shipping to our valued customers.
+Have your title bond emailed to you and print the original!
+Our experience and large volume allows us to pass the savings of the lowest prices to our valued customers.
 Submit your request today!

 In the event that you lose the title to your car (or if it’s stolen), a title bond guarantees your ownership of the vehicle to the state.
 This is particularly useful if someone else tries to claim ownership of your car after the title goes missing.
 Because you need your car’s title in order to register the vehicle, a title bond is beneficial to ensure that you can always prove ownership.

 A title bond is a guarantee to the state that you can legally be the owner of the vehicle.
 It allows you to forgo the hearing process and obtain your title quicker.
 The bond protects the PUBLIC, not the person purchasing the bond.
 If the previous owner files a claim and the surety company finds they should be paid, the surety company will pay the previous owner the amount of the bond and require the purchaser of the bond to pay that amount back.